Online Safety - how to keep up-to-date

 - manage the content different members of the family can see.

 Remember that you will need to set up controls for each device.
 Setting up filters such as Google SafeSearch or Youtube Kids will help to protect your child from seeing inappropriate or adult content.
 Internet Matters offers excellent advice on setting up parental controls or you can ask for help in an O2 shop - you don't even need to be an O2 customer! .
 You can book an appointment here.

 Don’t forget to share this knowledge with other members of your family

 Sometimes children prefer to talk to a trusted adult who isn’t their parent, so it’s important that grandparents and extended family members and friends share your knowledge and approach, and understand how they can help and support your child.

 If you require any additional advice, check out the NSPCC website or expore the Thinkuknow website with your children.
-You can also speak to Miss O’Mahony, Miss Najair or Tracy in school, in addition to our safeguarding team.
+You can also speak to Miss O’Mahony, Mrs Commettant or Tracy in school, in addition to our safeguarding team.

 And finally, check out this fantastic rap that Year 4 Pink created for Safer Internet Day 2019